Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Job Description

-The Machine Learning Engineering team in the CoE facilitates the transition of concepts and proved ideas into products and services that Experian can take to their customers, whether that be businesses or direct to consumers.
+Reporting into our Head of Machine Learning Product Engineering you will drive the delivery of concepts and ideas into products and services that Experian can take to their customers, whether that be businesses or direct to consumers.
 To do this, we build upon the outcomes of our experiments to meet the product requirements - considering performance, maintainability, and scalability.
+We, alongside the data scientists in the team, collaborate with a range of stakeholders.

 Qualifications